thkoch2001/tvlfyi_depot/nix/readTree/README.md

 * If a folder contains a `default.nix` file, no *sibling* Nix files will be imported - however children are traversed as normal.
-* If a folder contains a `default.nix` it is loaded and, if it evaluates to a set, *merged* with the children.
+* If a folder contains a `default.nix` it is loaded and, if it evaluates to a set, the children are *merged* into it.
 If it evaluates to anything other than a set, else the children are *not traversed*.
 * A folder can opt out from readTree completely by containing a `.skip-tree` file.
 The content of the file is not read.
 These